 Android and its versions have been the hot topic in the mobile marketing world.
-Android has been releasing its versions such as Lollipop, Kitkat, and Jellybeans, etc. They have different functions and functionalities.
+Android has been releasing its versions such as Pie, Oreo, Noughat, Lollipop, Kitkat, and Jellybeans, etc. They have different functions and functionalities.
 Each year Android releases its new versions with catchy names.
 It is quite impressive, how they name them after the desserts.
 Let's talk about the latest one, Android Oreo Go Edition.

 Last year at I/O in May, Google announced the launch of Android Go, since then the users are waiting for it.
-The aim was to provide users the best possible Android experience, even with the limited hardware.
+The aim was to provide users with the best possible Android experience, even with the limited hardware.
 As per Google, more than 2 billion people are using Android Smartphones across the world and India has more users than the US.
 Therefore, they are targeting the emerging markets like India with their Android Oreo Go Edition.

 It is a lightweight version of Android 8.1 which is now available for Pixel and Nexus devices.
 It is designed for the entry-level devices with less storage, RAM as well as CPU power.
 The configuration is designed in such a way that it can work faster on the low-end devices.

-Android Oreo has few fantastic new features that will save your battery life.
+Android Oreo has a few fantastic new features that will save your battery life.
 It has an excellent collection of eye-catching emojis, and also impressive fonts.

 Let’s look at its merits and demerits!